Enumeration of corner polyhedra and 3-connected Schnyder labelings: Enumerative results

 Our main result regarding the asymptotic enumeration is to show that the growth rates of the coefficients $p_n$ and $s_n$ are respectively $9/2$ and $16/3$.
 We also conjecture in each case the exponent of the polynomial correction.

-\begin{prop}[upper bounds] The coefficients $p_n$ and $s_n$ satisfy the bounds $p_n\leq (9/2)^{n}$ and $s_n\leq 2\cdot (16/3)^{n}$. \end{prop}
+\begin{prop}[upper bounds] The coefficients $p_n$ and $s_n$ satisfy the bounds $p_n\leq (9/2)^{n+1}$ and $s_n\leq 2\cdot (16/3)^{n}$. \end{prop}

 \begin{proof}[Proof for~$p_n$.]
-A $P$-admissible tandem walk of length $n-1$ in the quarter plane and starting at the origin can not pass again by the origin (the point preceding the origin would have to be on the $x$-axis, but no horizontal step is allowed for a point on the $x$-axis), hence, if it ends on the $x$-axis, it ends at a point of the form $(2i+2,0)$ for some $i\geq 0$.
+A $P$-admissible tandem walk of length $n$ starting at the origin and staying in the quadrant can not pass again by the origin (the point preceding the origin would have to be on the $x$-axis, but no horizontal step is allowed for a point on the $x$-axis), hence, if it ends on the $x$-axis, it ends at a point of the form $(2i+2,0)$ for some $i\geq 0$.
 It is then allowed to add a further step $(-2i-1,1)$ to reach the point $(1,1)$.
-This operation being injective, $p_n$ is bounded by the number of $P$-admissible tandem walks of length $n$ from the origin to $(1,1)$.
+This operation being injective, $p_n$ is bounded by the number of $P$-admissible tandem walks of length $n+1$ from the origin to $(1,1)$.

 Let $\Se(x,y)$ (resp. $\So(x,y)$) be the step-series for steps starting at even $y$ (resp. odd $y$).
 Starting from a point at even $y$ the allowed steps are in $\cSe:=SE\cup \{(-2i,2j),\ i\geq 0, j\geq 1\} \cup \{(-2i-1,2j+1),\ i,j\geq 0\}$, and starting from a point of odd $y$ the allowed steps are in $\cSo:=SE\cup \{(-2i,2j),\ i\geq 1, j\geq 0\} \cup \{(-2i-1,2j+1),\ i,j\geq 0\}$).
 Hence,